“SUMMER OF lOVE”

-Jordan drove to Venice Beach where they would say their goodbyes to the interns who weren’t hired, and congratulate those that were.
+Jordan drove toward Venice Beach where they would say their goodbyes to the Interns who were not hired and congratulate those lucky ones that were.

 “Sam, Do you remember which turn it is to Mr. Rothschild’s condo?”

-Samantha Stared out the window at a strip of creamy white sand that connected to a churning blue ocean, like a painting she recognized but couldn’t recall the artist’s name.
+Samantha Stared out the window at a strip of white sand that swept into the churning ocean, like a painting she recognized but couldn’t recall the artist’s name.

 “Huh?
-Oh, I think it’s the crossover near Maiden Lane.”
+Oh, it’s the crossover near Maiden Lane.”

-“Of course he is!
-You’ve every right to be bitter, Sam.”
+“Of course he is, you’ve every right to be bitter.”

-“Listen, you’ve done this party three years in a row.
-You know the ropes.
-Schmooze with the interns who are sadly leaving.
-They’ll be drunk by now.
+“Listen, This your moment, three years in a row!
+You know the play, Schmooze with the sad Interns who are leaving, they’ll be drunk by now.
 Be your charismatic self and dance with them!
 You look like a dish in that dress.
-But stay close, I’ll be here for you, as promised.
+But stay close, I’m here for you, as promised.
 I’ll cater to you hon, bring you a martini.
 Whatever you need.”

 “That sounds ominous,” Sam said dryly.

-The sunset was beaming reds and oranges in the sunglasses of the secretaries lolling in lounge chairs wearing skimpy swimwear and sipping cocktails waiting for Mr. Rothschild to announce the hired Interns.
+The sunset was beaming reds and oranges in the sunglasses of the secretaries lolling in lounge chairs wearing skimpy swimwear and sipping cocktails waiting for Mr. Rothschild to announce the honored Interns.
 They cared who was chosen.
 It meant new male blood on the fifth floor.
-There would be a salute and a farewell to those poor losers, sadly.
+There would be a salute and a farewell to those poor losers.

 Jordan was right, the party was in full force, but Samantha didn’t see Nate in the crowd.
-Had he been hired?
-Yes, she believed he had.
-And if so, what?
+Yes knew he’d been offered the position, but had he accepted?
 She felt conflicted either way.